softwareQinc/nvim-sq/README.md

 [init.lua](https://github.com/softwareQinc/nvim-sq/blob/main/init.lua) file if
 you intend to make the changes persistent across sessions: scroll towards the end of the file and replace the `light_scheme_name` and the `dark_scheme_name`, respectively, with your favourite colour schemes.
+Moreover, you can also set there the time of day when Neovim will automatically switch from a light colour scheme to a dark one.

 ### GUI